CiscoDevNet/terraform-provider-catalystcenter/docs/data-sources/ntp_settings.md

 ### Read-Only

 - `id` (String) The id of the object
-- `servers` (Set of String) NTP servers to facilitate system clock synchronization for your network.
-Max:2
+- `servers` (Set of String) NTP servers to facilitate system clock synchronization for your network